MrFarland/DM-Operations-Center/Module/01-Abilities/dexterity-hiding.md

 {.square}

 #### Active -v- Passive Perception
-A creature's [passive perception](passive-checks) should be used if the creature is not alerted to the hider's presence.
+Use a creature's [passive perception](passive-checks) if the creature is not alerted to a hider's presence.

 > **Sources** <br/>
 > System Reference Document, p.
 80<br/>